-- It is the responsibility of the Senior Leadership Team to support the Head Teacher in the delivery and enforcement of the Behaviour Policy. - The Senior Leadership Team must take responsibility for any child whose behaviour is deemed inappropriate whilst they are in their care. - The Senior Leadership Team will monitor the time that a child remains with them as a consequence for reaching Stage 2 of the 'Consequence Procedures'.- - The Senior Leadership Team must support colleagues in en-ensuring a consistent approach to following the structures of the Behaviour Policy - Monitor the time that the child is in their classroom e.g maximum of 7 minutes. - The Senior Leadership Team must provide sanctions at Stage 2 according to the expectations agreed.
+- It is the responsibility of the Senior Leadership Team to support the Head Teacher in the delivery and enforcement of the Behaviour Policy. - The Senior Leadership Team must take responsibility for any child whose behaviour is deemed inappropriate whilst they are in their care. - The Senior Leadership Team will monitor the time that a child remains with them as a consequence for reaching Stage 2 of the 'Consequence Procedures'. - The Senior Leadership Team must support colleagues in ensuring a consistent approach to following the structures of the Behaviour Policy.